The history of Judo

 - Do not come to training if sick or contagious

-- Remove all jewellery before training
+- Remove all jewellery and make up before training

 - Long hair must be tied back